-The Partnership has been created to help strenghten the data-use ecosystem so New Zealanders have reason to trust that their data will be kept safe, and data use and reuse helps to create billions in economic and social value for New Zealand.
+The Partnership has been created to help strenghten the data-use ecosystem so New Zealanders have reason to trust that their data will be kept safe, and data use and reuse helps to create real economic and social value for New Zealand.
 You can read our Terms of Reference here [PDF, 531 KB].

 The Partnership's work programme is based largely on the findings and insights of the Data Futures Forum.
 This work identified that there were four major issues and opportunities around creating value through trusted data use: